cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 |  	| When coming from the homepage, the visitor has no information about tiers.
 Which tier are we now? 	| Design: Consider adding or replicating the what’s open search in the industry guidance for people coming directly or from homepage. 	| All of the users 	|

-- We also delivered a content gap analysis to compare the current content with the desired content performance for each segment.
+- We also delivered a content gap analysis to discover “gaps” in the existing content:

 | User segment 	| User need 	| Does content exist? 	| Can they find it and use it? 	|
 |-	|-	|-	|-	|